dbarndt/crossbar-chained-rpcs/README.md

+Problem statement:

+When trying to chain WAMP RPC calss across realms, errors are encountered when trying to run an ApplicatioRunner to connect to / access the second realm.

+Project notes:
-api contains the Crossbar.io config and WAMP code.
+- api contains the Crossbar.io config and WAMP code.

-server contains a Flask single-page web app that uses AutobahnJS to call the WAMP code upon page load.
-Depends on Flask and flask-compress.
+- server contains a Flask single-page web app that uses AutobahnJS to call the WAMP code upon page load.
+Should only require the main Flask package.

-Port for both is 8080.
+- IP port for both api and server is 8080.

-To simplify things:
+- To simplify things:
-- SSL/TLS has been removed.
+  - SSL/TLS has been removed; "http://localhost:8080" and "ws://localhost:8080/api" are the URLs for server and api, respectively.
   - Ticket-based auth is still used in the WAMP code but it automatically authenticates instead of calling PAM.

 Disclaimers:
 - The code is nowhere near "good" in my mind.
 Only trying a proof-of-concept that chaining RPCs from one realm to another can work.
-That said, any comments about "best practices" are welcome.
+That said, any comments about "best practices" are more than welcome.

 Questions:
 - In the api_ipc code: